morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 range.
 Build quality seems to be above average and it can push iperf3 to show rates of 300-400 Mb/s at close to medium range.

+Notes about excluded adapters: I exclused adapters based on the rtl8814au chipset based on the very poor quality of the driver provided by Realtek.

 -----

 Test conditions: